 Stand up meetings can improve efficiency, help participants stick to the agenda, collaborate more effectively with others, and improve retention of essential information.
-With the recent shift to remote working due to COVID-19, stand ups are an ideal way to keep remote team members looped-in and communicative.
+With the recent preference for remote working, stand ups are an ideal way to keep remote team members looped-in and communicative.

 Say goodbye to endless meetings

 So, you're 57 minutes into your daily team meeting (that was supposed to have ended 12 minutes ago).
 You are struggling to stay focused and productive as the meeting runs overtime, making you late for your next meeting of the day.
 Sound familiar?